 6. Contract and vendor management

-- Familiarize yourself with CLM like DocuSign, ContractWorks, or SAP Ariba to streamline the process.
+- Familiarize yourself with CLM like DocuSign, ContractWorks, or SAP Ariba to streamline the methodology.

 Roles that have these program manager skills: